Giuliani Partners: Client base

 Giuliani Partners has been categorized by various media outlets as a lobbying entity capitalizing on Giuliani's name recognition.

 Clients of Giuliani Partners are required to sign confidentiality agreements that preclude commentary about the work the firm's work and fees.
 Giuliani has refused to talk about his clients, services rendered, compensation received, or any details about the company.

 One of Giuliani Partners' clients during this time was Hank Asher, an admitted drug smuggler and millionaire founder of companies that perform electronic information gathering (datamining) on individuals.
 According to a shareholder in the company, Asher hired Giuliani for his "influence with the federal government to enable Mr. Asher to take an active role in Seisint as a chief executive officer despite the allegations about his drug dealing".
 Giuliani helped Asher's company obtain $12 million in government grants.
 After Asher's past was publicly revealed, he resigned from the company; Giuliani defended him to newspapers without mentioning that Asher was a paying client.
-After Asher's resignation, investors in Seisint reported that Giuliani was paid US$2 million a year in fees, a commission on sales of Seisint products, and 800,000 warrants for Seisint stock, which would prove valuable when Seisent was sold to Lexis Nexis for $775 million.
+After Asher's resignation, investors in Seisint reported that Giuliani was paid US$2 million a year in fees, a commission on sales of Seisint products, and 800,000 warrants for Seisint stock, which would prove valuable when Seisent was sold to LexisNexis for $775 million.
 One investor sued the board, claiming that Giuliani's contributions had not been worth the large amount paid.
 The Seisent database product that Giuliani Partners was to help market the Multistate Anti-Terrorism Information Exchange, and was criticized on civil liberties grounds; within two years the program was disbanded.

 In representing Purdue Pharma, maker of OxyContin, in a case against the Drug Enforcement Administration, Giuliani Partners negotiated a $2 million fine and no further penalty for what the DEA called "lax security" at plants that produced the drug, which the DEA said was being used as a recreational drug.
 The lead DEA investigator later said that Purdue Pharma escaped harsher penalties in the case because of Giuliani's connections to government officials.
 Giuliani later represented Purdue Pharma in a recently settled case in which the DEA accused the company of marketing OxyContin by playing down its level of addictive properties.
 Giuliani met with government lawyers six times to help negotiate a settlement in the case.
 Giuliani reached a deal to avoid a bar on Purdue Pharma doing business with the federal government.